We are not all technology experts, so here are some answers to your questions.

-What should I do if the fibre optic cable has been damaged outside my home?
+What should I do if the optical fiber cable has been damaged outside my home?

 [CO-OP] What is CTAL and why become a member?

 [CO-OP] I am a member, but I will not have access to your services.
-Can I get a refund?
+Can my membership be refunded?

-[CO-OP] What is the difference between MRC and CTAL?
+[CO-OP] What is the difference between the MRC and the CTAL?

-The MRC of Antoine-Labelle is responsible for the construction of the fiber optic network for Brancher Antoine-Labelle project .
+The MRC of Antoine-Labelle is responsible for the construction of the fiber optic network.
+The project is called: Brancher Antoine-Labelle .
 The MRC is the owner of the network and coordinates the fiber deployment on the territory.
-CTAL is in charge of operating the network once it has been built and thus offering Internet, telephone and television services to its members.
-It is therefore CTAL that you will call to validate service availability, connect and choose your packages.
-The Cooperative’s technicians will come to your home to install the equipment.
+CTAL is a cooperative founded with the sole purpose of operating the network and providing services to its members.
+CTAL is also responsible for connecting your house to the main network.

-[NETWORK] What is the difference between a fibre optic network and other technologies?
+[NETWORK] What is the difference between an optical fiber network and other technologies?

 CTAL offers a Fiber To The Home (FTTH) type connection.
-The other available technologies offer a wireless connection, by satellite or cellular waves.
+There are currently other technologies available on the market such as a wireless connection, by satellite or cellular waves.
 Fibre optics is the most powerful technology known to date in terms of speed and quantity of data transmitted.
 Unlike a wireless, satellite or cellular system, fiber optics are not affected by weather conditions, electromagnetic disturbances, buildings or surrounding nature.
-The transmitted signal is therefore extremely reliable, constant and very difficult to disturb.
+The signal transmitted is therefore extremely reliable, constant and stable..

-[NETWORK] Why is it taking so long to construct the network?
+[NETWORK] Why is it taking so long to deploy the network?

-The construction of a 1,900 km fibre optic network is a very complex process, which depends, to a great extent, on obtaining permits to attach fibre optic cables to electricity distribution poles.
-These permits are issued by the companies that own the poles.
-The procedure for obtaining these permits is long and time-consuming, but essential to the development of the project.
-The process involves significant waiting periods to determine whether or not preparatory work is required, to complete the necessary work and to obtain the required authorizations, a process that must be repeated for thousands of poles.
+The construction of a 1,900 km fibre optic network is a very complex process.
+One of the critical factor is the ability to obtain permits to attach fibre optic cables to electricity distribution poles.
+These permits are issued by the companies which own the poles.
+Although essential to the development of the project, the procedure for obtaining these permits is long and time-consuming, and must be repeated for thousands of poles.

-To stay informed on the project’s progress, subscribe to our newsletter.
+To stay up-to-date on the project’s progress by subscribing to our newsletter.